 Quota 1 and quota 2 applications

+You are only eligible for admission through quota 1 if your upper secondary education is from within the EU or you have an International Baccalaureate (IB) or European Baccalaureate (EB).
+Furthermore, you are not eligible for admission via quota 1 if you have a vocational secondary education.
 In quota 1, your chance of admission to a bachelor's degree depends exclusively on the grade point average from the upper secondary school examination.
 In addition to your upper secondary (high) school education, your grade point average must be equivalent to the Danish 6.0 – or more.
 Furthermore, it is necessary to fulfil all the general and specific requirements for the study programme in question.
 See the minimum grade point averages for admission from the past few years (in Danish only).
 Learn more about quota 1 (in Danish).

 - your degree does not qualify for quota 1